tchoi8/teachingasart2018/assignments/3_Syllabus/nate_padgett.md

 ## Schedule:

-**Week 1: Water**
+### Week 1: Water
-...The early role of water in human civilization ...Irrigation and plumbing
+* The early role of water in human civilization
+* Irrigation and plumbing
-Dams and spillways
+* Dams and spillways
-Water as a commodity
+* Water as a commodity
-Water crisis
+* Water crisis

 Midterm topic assignments
 Setting up a blog